jacklevin74/xenminer/README.md

 This project is a fork of the original [XENMiner](https://github.com/jacklevin74/xenminer), a CPU miner developed by jacklevin74.
 We are thankful to jacklevin74 and all contributors to the original project for laying the groundwork.

+## ⚠️ Important Warning ⚠️

+This project involves certain build processes and, as of now, no compiled versions have been released.
+If you wish to use it, please be prepared mentally and be willing to explore and solve problems that may arise during the installation and usage.

+We encourage users to be proactive in improving the project:
+- If you encounter any issues or have solutions to existing ones, don’t hesitate to contribute to the documentation, making it more accurate and comprehensive.
+- If you manage to install and compile the entire project on a specific system, consider contributing a detailed guide outlining the full process to aid others encountering similar environments or issues.

+Your contributions will help in making the documentation and the project more robust and user-friendly, benefiting the entire user community and future adopters of this project.

+Thank you for your understanding and cooperation!

 ### Enhancements:
 - **GPU Mining Support**: This version provides support for GPU mining using either CUDA or OpenCL, enabling efficient mining on various GPU architectures.
 - **Dual Mining Mode**: Users can easily switch between CPU and GPU mining based on their preferences and hardware capabilities, allowing for flexible deployment.